 If your dog is harassing your neighbors and barking constantly, it’s probably for a “good” reason: She has one job — to protect her territory.
-Your dog is not barking because she hates your neighbor — that’s not the reason!
+Your dog is not barking at neighbors because she hates them — that’s not the reason!
 Dogs tend to bark more when they are at home for this reason; they’re protecting you, your home, your family, and your property.

 And, to be honest, this isn’t always a bad thing.
 Dogs can hear noises that we can’t.
 Some of us have dogs for that very reason — not only do we want a companion, but we also want a protector.